• Skip to primary navigation

 • Pour in the sugar and continue to stir to dissolve the sugar.
 Continue to stir the mixture for around 15 – 20 minutes or until the mixture resembles peanut butter.

 • Pour the mixture onto the previously lined baking tray and tilt the baking tray slightly in all directions to allow the toffee to spread evenly.
-You will need to work quickly as it will begin to solidify very quickly.
+You will need to work quickly and carefully the toffee will begin to solidify very quickly.

 • Set aside to cool down.
-Once the toffee has cooled, you can smash it with a toffee hammer or a rolling pin.
-You can even break it up relatively easy with your hands if you need larger pieces.
+Once the toffee has cooled and become solid, you can smash it with a toffee hammer or a rolling pin for smaller pieces.
+You can break it up relatively easy with your hands if you need larger pieces.

 More Sweet Treats